mvinay/fim/README.md

 Install instructions:
 ---------------------
 1. Clone the project to a directory.
 2. run "make".
-On successful build, fim should be available in the newly created bin/ directory.
+On successful build, fim binary should be available in the newly created bin/ directory.